 In Scotland through the Scottish Patient Safety Programme Maternity and Children’s Quality Improvement Collaborative (SPSP MCQIC) we have worked hard to improve outcomes for babies, children and mothers.
 Our work in the area of stillbirth is recognised as world leading.
-From the inception of the programme in 2013, MCQIC have supported a national aggregated reduction in the number of stillbirths by 23%.
+From the inception of the programme in 2013, MCQIC has supported NHS boards to understand their local data and introduce changes to support efforts to reduce stillbirth rates.
 Don’t get me wrong, we still have lots of work to do.
 However, as the Midwifery Clinical Lead I am really proud to be part of a programme which has helped services make changes which mean more mothers taking their healthy babies home to start a new family.

 The introduction of the Scottish Patient Safety Programme gave maternity staff the opportunity to run small tests of change through the Model for Improvement and Plan Do Study Act (PDSA) process.
 These incremental changes have had a major impact on outcomes, giving staff permission to make changes which have improved outcomes for families across Scotland.
 Applying Quality Improvement (QI) methodology has helped to develop a consistent approach to service delivery at local and national level.
 It has improved communication between teams and more importantly improved the quality of the care and advice given to women and families.
 When I speak to frontline staff I feel humble when they tell me stories of how QI is working in practice, how they are using it and the improved outcomes for women and families.